wdolek/w4k-either/README.md

             throw new ArgumentException("...");
         }

-        // NB! you are responsible for proper initialization of the monad _idx = 2;
+        // NB! you are responsible for proper initialization of the monad;
+        //     see rules below
+        _idx = 2;
         _v1 = default;
         _v2 = value;
     }

     // custom property
-    public bool IsLister => _idx == 2 && _v2 is Rimmer;
+    public bool IsRimmer => _idx == 2 && _v2 is Rimmer;
 }
 ```